Legal Insurance

 Holographic wills

 Holographic wills are handwritten documents created without witnesses or any legal presence.
 They can include whatever you’d like, but typically outline directions for your assets, like a simple will.
-However, because these wills are created by hand and often lack witness signatures, they can be deemed invalid in court.
+However, because these wills are created by hand and often lack witness signatures, they can be deemed invalid in probate court.

 If you really want to write a holographic will without assistance, consult your state’s laws on their validity — but know you’re putting your crucial wishes at risk.